piyook/mock-api-framework-template/README.md

 ### 9. Images and Videos

-Images and Videos should be stored in the src/images folder.
+Images and Videos should be stored in the src/media/{images or videos} folder.
 They can be accessed using the format http://localhost:8000/api/images/{image_filename}.
 E.g